 At work, a job description helps keep you on task for your company.
 But what about a job description for dads?
-At no time do we feel the need for a fathering job description more than when we first become fathers.
+At no time do we feel the need to figure out how to be a dad more than when we first become fathers.

-Our founder, Dr. Ken Canfield, wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
+Dr. Ken Canfield wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
 You can download it right here.

 His insights are helpful for dads at any age; it’s always good to think through issues, plan a strategy, and begin to put it into place.

-The fundamentals of fathering—loving, coaching and modeling—can apply to every dad, but since we’re all unique people and in different family situations, our job descriptions will likely look a little bit different.
+The fundamentals of fathering—Involvement, Consistency, Awareness, and Nurturance—can apply to every dad, but since we’re all unique people and in different family situations, our job descriptions will likely look a little bit different.

 Here are Ken’s two main thoughts to keep in mind as you go through this process:

 Please don’t settle for that!
-I invite you to join the growing movement of effective, involved fathers who change diapers, give baths and bottles, and then later coach sports teams, take kids to doctor’s appointments, attend PTA meetings, and everything in between!
+Join the growing movement of effective, involved fathers who change diapers, give baths and bottles, and then later coach sports teams, take kids to doctor’s appointments, attend PTA meetings, and everything in between!

 Get involved, dad.
 Resolve to live out your commitment to your children day by day.
 It’s the best way to bond with your child, whether he or she is an infant, toddler, ten-year-old or teenager.

 And for more ideas from Ken for dads of infants, make sure to get the free ebook here.
 (And if you aren’t a new dad yourself, surely you know a few.
-Please share this blog and the ebook link with guys who need it. www.fathers.com/freebook)
+Please share this blog with guys who need it.)

 ACTION POINTS for Dads on the Journey

 Dad, what does your job description look like?
-Please join the discussion by leaving a message either below or on our Facebook page.
+Please join the discussion by leaving a message on our Facebook page.